saab-simc-admin/workflow-tools/git-hooks/enforce-workflow/README.md

 clients, `pre-receive` on servers) in your Git hooks directory, `.git/hooks/`.

-For the server-side `pre-receive` hook, also place the `collaborators.yaml` file in your `.git/` directory.
+For signer validation (required for `pre-receive`, optional for `pre-push`), also place the `collaborators.yaml` file in your `.git/` directory.
 This file should contain a YAML hash from usernames to GnuPG key fingerprints (40-character hex strings).
-Generate fingerprints by running `gpg --fingerprint --with-colons <e-mail> | grep ^fpr | cut -d: -f 10`.
+Generate fingerprints by running `gpg --fingerprint --with-colons <e-mail> |
+grep ^fpr | cut -d: -f 10`.
+Only keys appearing in this list will be allowed to sign commits.

 ## Configuration